STEM at Ellerston

-The 'STEM at Ellerston Public School' (4 mins 12 sec) journey shows the establishment of a makerspace environment and access to technology across the whole school.
+Ellerston Public School shares how they established of a makerspace environment and access to technology across the whole school through STEM.

 Location: School Road, Ellerston